starshipagentic/pypistarshipagentic/README.md

 # Starship Agentic

+**License Notice:** All source code in this repository is protected under the GNU Affero General Public License (AGPL) v3 or later.
+For full details, please refer to the LICENSE.md file.
+To help maintain legal clarity, consider adding the header from LICENSE_HEADER.txt to your source code files.

-A command-line toolkit for AI-assisted software development using a Star Trek-inspired interface.
+A command-line toolkit for AI-assisted software development using a sci-fi -inspired interface.

 ## Why Starship Agentic?

-Starship Agentic transforms the software development process into an engaging, Star Trek-inspired journey.
+Starship Agentic transforms the software development process into an engaging, sci-fi inspired journey.
 It combines:

 - **AI-powered development** - Leverage LLMs to generate, test, and fix code automatically
 - **Guided workflow** - Follow a structured process from project initialization to deployment